 The C and C++ APIs send diagnostic output to the journal file as test case manager messages.
 If this is not possible, each API writes diagnostic output to the TCM's standard error stream.

-The Shell, Korn Shell and Perl TCMs are each sourced by the script containing the user-supplied test code.
-These TCMs do not support distributed testing.
+The various Shell TCMs and the Perl TCM are each sourced by the script containing the user-supplied test code.